 For this experiment, we use a packet trace from the CAIDA Anonymized Internet Traces 2011 Dataset [CAIDA 2011].
-The trace is collected at an OC-192 link (9953 Mbps), consisting of over twenty million packets.
+The trace is collected at an OC-192 link (9,953Mbps), consisting of more than 20 million packets.
 We replay the CAIDA trace as the simulated flow.
-Here we show the results of two experiments: one with a link bandwidth of 1 Gbps and the other with 100 Mbps.
-For the 1 Gbps experiment, we dilate the packet trace (i.e., multiply the packet inter-arrival time) by a factor of 30; for the 100 Mbps experiment, we dilate the packet trace by a factor of 100.
+Here we show the results of two experiments: one with a link bandwidth of 1Gbps and the other with 100Mbps.
+For the 1Gbps experiment, we dilate the packet trace (i.e., multiply the packet interarrival time) by a factor of 30; for the 100Mbps experiment, we dilate the packet trace by a factor of 100.
 In this case, we get a lower traffic intensity for the first scenario than the second.
-In both scenarios, we limit the buffer size to be 12.5 MB.
+In both scenarios, we limit the buffer size to be 12.5MB.
 We play the trace as the simulated flow and then cut it off at around 30 seconds to create a burst at the beginning of the experiment.
-The emulated flow is exponentially distributed and its arrival rate is set at 50% of the bandwidth.
+The emulated flow is exponentially distributed, and its arrival rate is set at 50% of the bandwidth.
 The emulated flow lasts for the entire experiment.

-Fig. 5: Packet delays for Poisson arrivals at different utilization levels.
+Fig. 5.
+Packet delays for Poisson arrivals at different utilization levels.

-Figure 8 compares the average packet delays measured in the original system and the downscaled system.
-In the first scenario (with 1 Gbps bandwidth), there is rarely any congestion; there is no significant queuing delay, and the average end-to-end delay stays around 3 milliseconds.
-In the second scenario (with 100 Mbps bandwidth), during the first 5 seconds, the queue builds up quickly until packets start to get dropped.
+Figure 8 compares the average packet delays measured in the original and the downscaled systems.
+In the first scenario (with 1Gbps bandwidth), there is rarely any congestion; there is no significant queuing delay, and the average end-to-end delay stays around 3ms.
+In the second scenario (with 100Mbps bandwidth), during the first 5 seconds, the queue builds up quickly until packets start to get dropped.
 The packet delay is much higher in this case than the previous one.
-The congestion persists until 33 seconds before the average packet delay drops down resulted from the cutoff of the simulated flow.
+The congestion persists until 33 seconds before the average packet delay drops down, resulting from the cutoff of the simulated flow.
 For both scenarios, the original and the downscaled model produce very similar results.

-Exploring Various Network Settings.
-In order to quantitatively evaluate the effectiveness of our model to emulate a single link, with and without congestion, we run a batch of experiments using different bandwidths and buffer sizes.
-In particular, we set the link bandwidth to be either 1, 10, or 100 Mbps, and the buffer size to be 100, 500, or 1000 packets.
-We fix the packet size to be 1500 bytes.
-For each distinct bandwidth and buffer size setting, we independently set the packet arrival rate of the emulated
+Exploring various network settings.
+To quantitatively evaluate the effectiveness of our model to emulate a single link, with and without congestion, we run a batch of experiments using different bandwidths and buffer sizes.
+In particular, we set the link bandwidth to be 1, 10, or 100 Mbps, and the buffer size to be 100, 500, or 1,000 packets.
+We fix the packet size to be 1,500 bytes.
+For each distinct bandwidth and buffer size setting, we independently set the packet arrival rate of the emulated flow and that of the simulated flow to be 12%, 25%, 50%, or 75% of the link bandwidth.
+Consequently, we conduct a total of 16 experiments (with separate settings for the packet arrival rate for the emulated flow and for the simulated flow) for each distinct bandwidth and buffer size setting.
+Each experiment is run for 100 seconds.

-Fig. 6: Packet delays for exponentially distributed simulated flows and constant emulated flows at different utilization levels.
+Fig. 6.
+Packet delays for constant emulated flows and exponentially distributed simulated flows at different utilization levels.